AmiiThinks/AlphaEx/README.md

     HostName <cluster url>
     User <username>
 ```
-Next time when you want to add a new cluster, just do step 2 and step 3.
+Next time when you want to add a new cluster, just repeat step 2 and step 3.

 #### Example
 Now you can use submitter. test/test_submitter.py is a good example to start with.